Visiting the Korean DMZ: What It’s Really Like at the Border of North and South Korea

 - Unkempt hair

-Basically, you have to look smart and tidy.
-If you’re not sure about a particular outfit, do check with your tour operator beforehand.
+Basically, you’re expected to look neat and presentable.
+If you’re unsure about a particular outfit, it’s best to check with your tour operator beforehand.

-We were told that North Korean soldiers periodically take photos of visitors and use them as a false propaganda to convince their citizens that other countries are too poor to afford decent clothing.
+We were also told that North Korean soldiers sometimes take photos of visitors and allegedly use them for propaganda to convince their citizens that other countries are too poor to afford decent clothing.

 Should you visit the DMZ on your trip to Seoul?

-So, if you do plan to go on a DMZ tour, I hope you will be better prepared and more respectful than I was.
-Remember why the DMZ exists, the people who have died in the war, and the families that are still separated because of it.
+So if you do plan to visit the DMZ, I hope you arrive more informed and more mindful than I did.
+Remember why the DMZ exists, the lives lost during the war, and the families still separated because of it.

-At the same time, don’t forget to see it as a symbol of hope for a peaceful future.
+At the same time, it’s also worth seeing it as a symbol of hope for a more peaceful future.

 such an informative post. tak pernah lagi pi Korea. hope ada rezeki nanti. boleh refer posting ni